lhr-solar/BPS/Docs/source/Hardware/Boards.rst

 Each board measures up to 12 battery modules and 16 temperature sensors, but is configured for eight modules and 16 sensors by default.

-The Amperes minion board is connected to the main power cable that powers the electrical loop using the :term:`Hall effect sensor`.
+The Amperes minion board is connected to the main power cable that powers the electrical loop using the :term:`Shunt Resistor`.

 Leader board
 ============